 Create a section of your study area for visible notes, as this will help you review content when passing by your study.

 Make sure to take regular breaks during studying and spend time outside if its a nice day.
-A small amount of sun can really help you feel good about studying.
+A small amount of sun can really help you feel good about exam study.

 Make a Plan